 SIR-KIT ELECTRONICS HAS TRADED FOR OVER 29 YEARS

 We have lots of useful items for students and people who want to teach themselves basic electronics using our simple electronic kits.
 You'll find everything you need to help study basic electronics whether for an exam or as a new hobby or often for an existing project.

 Check our components page for details of our SPECIAL OFFERS which are surplus stock from businesses that have closed, and are especially good value.
 Also a new page has been added to display various vintage electronics related items, including a GEC BC3520 radio and a Vidor CN 353 radio.
-There are also some old Wireless World magazines and other electronics related magazines, a Telefunken tape recorder, 2 WW2 Morse keys and a pair of WW2 headphones, and an Avometer 8.
+There are also some old Wireless World magazines and other electronics related magazines, a Telefunken tape recorder, 2 WW2 Morse keys and a pair of WW2 headphones.
 Click this link to visit the new page:-

 We have a variety of torch bulbs which are useful for all kinds of low voltage lighting projects.
 Our bargain EXPERIMENTERS GOODY BAGS which contain loads of components useful for circuit development are proving very popular.
 Check our radio page for some interesting radio projects.